dkarthe/webjeda-blog/_posts/2015-12-15-how-to-add-custom-domain-to-github.md

 ---
-title: How to add custom domain to Github Pages website?
+title: Adding Custom Domain to Github Pages Website
 desc: Using github custom domain change the ugly looking username.github.io URL into a yourdomain.com URL.
 Learn how to add custom domain to github pages.
 You can also add a new domain to your Jekyll blog using this method.
 keywords: github custom domain, custom domain github, custom URL github website
 author: sharathdt